- The Medicare GLP-1 Bridge demonstration program launches July 1, 2026, providing select weight-loss medications for a $50 monthly copay.

 Select from clinically backed options designed to support long-term metabolic health.

-The program potentially affects more than 67 million Medicare beneficiaries nationwide, according to CMS estimates, though the actual number of participants will depend on how many meet the clinical criteria and complete the prior authorization process.
+Despite these limits, the program represents a life-changing opportunity for more than 67 million Medicare beneficiaries.
+The total number of participants will depend on how many meet the clinical requirements and complete the authorization process.

 What Comes Next